 - Open Microsoft Excel.

-- Click on the File tab in the top Ribbon menu and select the Open option.
+- Click the File tab in the Ribbon menu and click the Open option.

 - Click the Browse option to bring up the Open or Browse window.

 - Next to the File Name field, click the File Type drop-down menu and select the Text Files option.

 - Navigate to the location of the text file, select it, and click the Open button.

 - In the Text Import Wizard, the Delimited option should already be selected (shown below).
 Click the Next button to go to Step 2 of the wizard.